yesco/jml/README.md

 the formal parameter names have been substituted by the actual values.
 Parameters are space delimited.

+## efficiency

+Bah... computers are fast!
+Seriously, we're generating HTML and serving it on the net, so what's fast anyway?

 ## features

 - active messaging